audunmb/Nordskogen/Nordskogsmonster.md

 Appearing as a beatiful woman (adapting to it's victims species) Huldra tries to lure males into the fen where they disappear in the mists never to been seen again.
 Some claim that Huldra drags the victom into the spirit world where they keep it as a mate, other claims that the victims drown in the mire while others claim that Huldra actually is an apparition from a monster that will eat the victim.
 Anyhow, unless you resist the seductive lure of Huldra, you will disappear in the mist never to be seen againg.

 ### Morildorm
-Smaller than the lindorm, but still large enough to eat you, the wyrm hunts at night, pitch black until you're suddenly blinded by the flash from it's glowing body.
+Not as big as the older lindorms, this wyrm is still large enough to eat you.
+It is pitch black, though with small glimpses of light similar to fireflies, until you're suddenly blinded by the flash from it's glowing body and then eaten.

 ### Hulderkatt
 The size of a lynx, but white with light grey stripes, it hunts in the mists on the mire.
 Some claim it is Huldra's cat, others claim that it stems from the same spirit realm that she lives in.
 Others say that is isn't truly able to be invisible, it just is camoflouaged in the mists.